ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Transport Security Protocol Descriptions

-This section contains brief transport and security descriptions of the various security protocols currently used to protect data being sent over a network.
+This section contains brief transport and security descriptions of various security protocols currently used to protect data being sent over a network.
 These protocols are grouped based on where in the protocol stack they are implemented, which influences which parts of a packet they protect: Generic application payload, application payload